siljamdev/AshFinances/README.md

 It also has a minimal CLI for adding transactions.
 You can do `ashfinances -h` to get a complete help menu.

 ## Config
 The config is an ashfile found at `%appdata%/ashproject/ashfinances/config.ash`.
-Go there to customize colors or stop coloring altogether

-## NO_COLOR
-This application supports the NO_COLOR environment variable.
-See more information about this initiative [here](https://no-color.org/).
+You can change it with the in-app menu.

 ## License
 This software is licensed under the [MIT License](https://github.com/siljamdev/AshFinances/blob/main/LICENSE).